chinazzk/chinazzk.github.io/source/_posts/19-1-16method of moments.md

 A_{11}(\xi _p) = \dfrac{\xi _p} {2}
 \dfrac{M_{T,2}(\xi _p)} { (\mu_1^{'}(\xi _p))^2}
 $$
-"Fernàndez‐Garcia, D., &
-Gómez‐Hernández, J. J. (2007).
-Impact of upscaling on solute transport:
-Traveltimes, scale dependence of dispersivity, and propagation of uncertainty. *Water Resources Research*, *43*(2)."
+"Fernàndez‐Garcia, D., & Gómez‐Hernández, J. J. (2007).
+Impact of upscaling on solute transport: Travel times, scale dependence of dispersivity, and propagation of uncertainty. *Water Resources Research*, *43*(2)."

 T_a is the mean arrival time for a given realization $\sigma _t ^2$ is the variance of travel times for a given realization

 $$
 T_a(x) \approx \dfrac{1}{M_a}
 \sum _{k=1} ^{NP_a} m_p^{(k)} t_p^{(k)}(x)